A Philadelphia Car Accident Lawyer Helps Accident Survivors Like You

 - If the driver who caused the accident was intoxicated (DUI), or if he or she agrees to participate in an Accelerated Rehabilitative Disposition (ARD) Program, the limited tort policy does not apply.

-- If the accident was caused by an uninsured driver, then the injured victim will not be bounded by limited tort insurance.
+- If an uninsured driver caused the accident, then the injured victim will not be bounded by limited tort insurance.

 - If the person who sustained injuries was a passenger on a bus, cab, Lyft, Uber, motorcycle, or any other rental vehicle then the injured victim is entitled to full tort coverage.

-Uninsured motorist coverage is additional insurance coverage given to people who are hurt in an accident caused by the negligence of an uninsured or unidentified driver.
+Uninsured motorist coverage is additional insurance coverage given to people who are hurt in an accident due to the negligence of an uninsured or unidentified driver.

-How Can A Philadelphia Car Accident Lawyer Help You?
+When To Hire A Philadelphia Car Accident Lawyer